CityPulse/Data-Quality-Explorer/README.md

 ## Contributers
 The GDI component was developed as part of the EU project CityPulse.
 The consortium member University of Applied Sciences provided the main contributions for this component.

+## Demonstration Video
+An introduction video for the QoI Explorer can be found here: https://www.youtube.com/watch?v=edFrlciO8Og

 ## Link
 The code of the Resource Management can be found here: https://github.com/CityPulse/QualityExplorer.git